-The opening scene was shot on location in Chicago, as was just about all of Gotham throughout the film.
+The opening scene was shot on location in Chicago, (revise following phrase) as was just about all of Gotham throughout the film.
 The bank scene was filmed at the old Chicago Post Office building.
 The use of real locations in this scene helps to further the realistic feeling of the film.
-This setting, as a bank, also serves to act as a convincing location that a robbery would take place, establishing the film as a crime drama.
+This setting, as a bank, also serves to act as a convincing location where a robbery would take place, establishing the film as a crime drama.
 The use of Chicago as Gotham in the film allows the city to be much more believable as a real living and breathing place than in most previous Batman depictions.
 The mise en scene evident here functions to help the opening scene be more believable as a whole.
 The color, setting, framing, and even the actors assist the opening scene with its purpose of setting an introduction to a realistic film with outlandish elements.